 Insider Ownership Of Pharos Energy

 Our most recent data indicates that insiders own a reasonable proportion of Pharos Energy plc.
 Insiders have a UK£27m stake in this UK£109m business.
-I would say this shows alignment with shareholders, but it is worth noting that the company is still quite small; some insiders may have founded the business.
-You can click here to see if those insiders have been buying or selling.
+This may suggest that the founders still own a lot of shares.
+You can click here to see if they have been buying or selling.

 General Public Ownership

-With a 16% ownership, the general public have some degree of sway over Pharos Energy.
+With a 14% ownership, the general public, mostly comprising of individual investors, have some degree of sway over Pharos Energy.
 While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.

 Private Equity Ownership